ewinnington/ShortedFaaS/README.md

 ## Why doesn’t the lambda receive a json object instead of a raw string?

 Because I don’t want to implement any type of logic in ShortedFaaS, so the body of the request is passed in as-is.
 Also means you can receive xml, csv, base64 or whatever you want.
 Ideally, run.json would tell ShortedFaaS what it accepts, but that’s a feature I’m not (yet) planning on.
 It would be implemented as a list of Accept mime types and ShortedFaaS would reject any invocation that doesn’t pass the right mime type header (no payload validation) and no conversion.
+Up to the lambda to read the input mime type from the environment and do the conversion there.
+Similarly for the output, the accept mime type header would be passed to the environment, up to the lambda to respect it or not.

 ## How does the Authentication work?